ayomidecole/Chat-App-Backend/README.md

-Building an AI powered backend with FASTAPI and the OpenAI API.

-1. Created a virtual environment to keep the dependencies isolated.

-You can recreate the virtual environment by running the following command:
+# Building a Chat App Backend Using FastAPI and OpenAI

+This project is a backend for a chat application that sends user messages to the OpenAI API and gets AI-powered responses, all wrapped up neatly with FastAPI.
+Our own "GPT wrapper"!

+1. **Set Up a Virtual Environment**

+To keep dependencies organized, start by setting up a virtual environment.
+You can do this with:

 ```bash
 python -m venv fastapi-openai